 You then use the make command as normal, which should find the 32-bit version of the library, if it installed.
-If not, the application will be built without the JSON interface functionality.
+If not, the application builds without the JSON interface functionality.

 To build just the vm_power_manager application using meson/ninja: